cardinalby/go-struct-flags/README.md

 See tests for more examples.

 ## Constructing
-The library provides two constructors:
+The library provides two constructors for `flago.FlagSet`:
 - `Wrap(*flag.FlagSet)` that wraps the existing std `flag.FlagSet` instance that can have some flags already registered or be used to register new flags using its methods.
 - `NewFlagSet()` creates new `flag.FlagSet` instance and sets its `Usage` to [`flago.DefaultUsage`](#usage-help-message)
+- Functions with the names matching `flago.FlagSet` method names for a default `flago.CommandLine` FlagSet instance are available in the same manner as in the standard `flag` package.

 ## Configure `Parse()` behavior

 ### 🔹 Ignore unknown flags
 `SetIgnoreUnknown(true)` method call will make `Parse()` ignore unknown flags instead of returning an error.

+To retrieve unknown flags that have been ignored, call `GetIgnoredArgs()` after `Parse()`.

 ### 🔹 Allow parsing multiple aliases
 `SetAllowParsingMultipleAliases(true)` method call will make `Parse()` not return an error if multiple aliases